-Safety and Survival Bad things can happen.
+Bad things can happen.
 Hunters should be prepared a carry some basic survival items when they head to the outdoors.

 Survival kit: The SOL kit from Adventure Medical Kits has many of the core items you’d need to survive until help arrives.